Ktheju tokës

 The song represented Albania in the Eurovision Song Contest 2019 in Tel Aviv, Israel, after winning the country's pre-selection competition Festivali i Këngës.
 It eventually reached the seventeenth place in a field of twenty six, gathering a total of ninety points and marking the fourth year for Albania to achieve the same result.
 During Maliqi's black and red-toned performance, she was accompanied by three backing vocalists, while the background LED screens prominently displayed a flying eagle and its nest.

 "Ktheju tokës" was positively received by music critics who praised Maliqi's vocals, the song's composition as well as its ethnic appeal.
 An accompanying music video premiered on the official YouTube channel of the Eurovision Song Contest on 10 March 2019.
 It portrays Maliqi singing the song in smoke and rain, with scenes of two children running, one across the water, and one escaping from the flames.
 For promotional purposes, she made various appearances to perform the song in Amsterdam, London and Madrid.

 Background and composition

-"Ktheju tokës" was composed and written by Eriona Rushiti, and produced by Enis Mullaj Jonida Maliqi's participation in the 57th edition of Festivali i Këngës, a competition for determining Albania's participant for the Eurovision Song Contest 2019.
+"Ktheju tokës" was composed and written by Eriona Rushiti, and produced by Enis Mullaj along Sokol Marsi for Jonida Maliqi's participation in the 57th edition of Festivali i Këngës, a competition for determining Albania's participant for the Eurovision Song Contest 2019.
 It was recorded and remastered at Svenska Grammofonstudion in Gothenburg, Sweden.
 The song has been described as a rhythmic Albanian-language folk-electronic spiritual and dramatic ballad backed by traditional Albanian instruments consisting of a fyell, lahuta and tupan.
 Lyrically, "Ktheju tokës" explores the theme of migration particularly that of the Albanian people during the 1990s as a part of the Kosovo War and also alludes to the continuous migration crisis around the world.